 Boston VA Medical Center

-The VA Boston Health Care System (VABHCS) is the major tertiary care center for the New England Region.
-It hosts a number clinical centers of excellence, advanced technology and research initiatives while providing primary care to patients from southern New Hampshire, Cape Cod and a large segment of eastern Massachusetts.
-The product of a merger between two formerly separate VA Hospitals, the current VABHCS is dispersed among three primary campuses, and runs six additional community based outpatient clinics.
-The West Roxbury campus houses all acute inpatient services except psychiatry.
-Cardiology and Pulmonary section activities are concentrated there as well.
-The Jamaica Plain campus houses a cancer center, endoscopy suite, a chronic dialysis unit the majority of subspecialty clinics in medicine and surgery as well as an ambulatory surgical center.
-The Brockton campus is the site of hospice, transitional care, and chronic care units as well as the acute inpatient psychiatry service.
-Our local VA is a major affiliate of Boston University School of Medicine and Harvard Medical School as well as several other academic and health care education institutions.
-It is a major training center for students and housestaff and a vibrant center of medical investigation.
+The VA Boston Health care System (VABHS) is the major tertiary care center for the New England Region.
+It hosts a number of clinical centers of excellence, advanced technology and research initiatives while providing primary care to patients from eastern Massachusetts, Cape Cod, and southern New Hampshire.
+The product of a 1999-2000 merger between two separate VA Hospitals, the current VABHS is dispersed among three main campuses, and runs five additional community based outpatient clinics.
+The West Roxbury campus hosts acute inpatient services for medical, surgical, spinal cord injury and rehabilitation care.
+Located at the Jamaica Plain campus are a cancer center, endoscopy unit, ambulatory surgical center, dialysis unit, and many subspecialty clinics in medicine and surgery.
+The Brockton campus is the site of acute inpatient psychiatry, transitional and chronic care, and a hospice unit.
+VABHS is a major affiliate of Boston University Chobanian & Avedisian School of Medicine and Harvard Medical School as well as scores of other academic and health care education institutions.
+It is a major training center for students, residents, and subspecialty fellows and is a vibrant center of medical investigation.

-Research Activities VABHCS Medical Service investigators are successful in obtaining Department of Veterans Affairs (VA) and National Institutes of Health (NIH) funding.
-Bench, epidemiologic, health services and clinical research are all active in the Medical Service.
+Medical Service investigators are consistently successful in obtaining Department of Veterans Affairs (VA) and National Institutes of Health (NIH) funding.
+Laboratory, epidemiologic, health services and clinical research are all active in the Medical Service.
 Every clinical section in Medicine has ongoing research efforts.
 In the last fiscal year, VA Boston was rank #1 in the country for the most intramural VA Research funding.

-MAVERIC, the Massachusetts Veterans Epidemiology Research and Information Center is the largest hub of research activities within medicine with more than 125 staff.
-MAVERIC is involved in a variety epidemiological studies and clinical trials, and has a thriving informatics unit supporting novel methods of investigation.
+MAVERIC, the Massachusetts Veterans Epidemiology Research and Information Center, is the largest hub of research activities within the Medical Service with more than 200 staff. http://maveric.org MAVERIC is involved in a variety epidemiological studies and clinical trials, and has a thriving informatics unit supporting novel methods of investigation.
 The unit has more than 20 individually funded projects.
 It also houses a serum and tissue repository to support VA investigators across the country.
-MVP – Million Veterans Program is a major new initiative in genetic epidemiology.
-MVP will collect serum and DNA samples from 1,000,000 veterans across the country and will be able to link to clinical data within the VA’s nationwide electronic medical record.
-The unit also lays claim to expertise in multi-site clinical trials and is one of a select few Clinical Trials Coordinating Centers nationally in the VA Cooperative Studies Program.
+MVP – Million Veterans Program is a major initiative in genetic epidemiology.
+MVP is collecting serum and DNA samples from 1,000,000 veterans across the country and can link to clinical data within the VA’s nationwide electronic medical record.
+The unit lays claim to expertise in multi-site clinical trials and is one of a select few Clinical Trials Coordinating Centers nationally in the VA Cooperative Studies Program.
 Their newly launched Precision Oncology Trial is a demonstration project being conducted throughout the VA New England network whereby patient specific recommendations for treatment will be made at the point of care and based upon phenotypic, genotypic and clinical outcomes of recently treated patients.
-Over half of the sections in Medical Service have staff leading or collaborating on research projects in MAVERIC.
+Over half of the Sections in Medical Service have staff leading or collaborating on research projects in collaboration with MAVERIC.
 Cross disciplinary research, particularly with colleagues in mental health is vibrant.

-Education in many areas that related to health care.
-Students from two medical schools and three residency programs in Boston come together on the clinical service of the VABHCS to create a stimulating academic environment.
-Boston Medical Center, Brigham and Women’s Hospital, and Beth Israel Deaconess Medical Center each send residents to train on the inpatient service and ambulatory clinics.
-Boston University Chobanian & Avedisian School of Medicine trainees have the largest representation with more than 50% of the slots for students, residents and fellows filled by BUSM affiliated programs.
+Students from two medical schools and three Internal Medicine residency programs in Boston come together on the Medical Service of VABHS to create a stimulating academic environment.
+Boston Medical Center, Brigham and Women’s Hospital, and Beth Israel Deaconess Medical Center send residents to train in our inpatient service and ambulatory clinics.
+Boston University Chobanian & Avedisian School of Medicine trainees have the largest representation, with more than 50% of VA training slots for medical students, residents, and subspecialty fellows filled by BUSM affiliated programs.
 Residents and students from BUSM and Harvard Medical School (HMS) affiliated programs often work together in an integrative manner when assigned to VABHS.
 The service also hosts on-site physical diagnosis courses for second year students from both BUSM and HMS.

-The VA has long been a site for educational innovation, experimentation and a based for faculty committed to educational excellence.
-VA based faculty have leadership responsibilities in major educational programs for students, residents and fellows.
-Hence the VA is an active partner in planning and running these vital educational experiences.
+The VABHS has long been a site for educational innovation, experimentation and a home for faculty committed to educational excellence.
+VA-based faculty have leadership responsibilities in educational programs for students, residents and fellows.
+Hence VABHS is an active partner in planning and running these vital educational experiences.
 Cross fertilization of staff from VA to the affiliates and visa versa ensures the highest quality clinical teaching for all trainees.
-Ubiquitous access to electronic and library resources compliment the human resources to ensure expeditious access to up to date information meeting the learning needs of trainees.
-Novel conferences and unique clinical rotations, such as the highly recognized Patient Safety Rotation for Senior Resident and the ADTC –Ambulatory Diagnostic and Treatment Center, take full advantage of the educational opportunities afforded by caring for a patient population that is varied and complex in its burden of illness in an energetic academically vibrant facility.
+Ubiquitous access to electronic library resources compliments the robust human resources, to ensure rapid access to up to date information that meet the learning needs of trainees.
+Novel conferences and unique clinical rotations, such as the highly recognized Patient Safety Rotation and the Ambulatory Diagnostic and Treatment Center, take full advantage of the educational opportunities afforded by caring for a patient population that is varied and complex in its burden of illness, and doing so in an academically vibrant faculty.